VildeBruhn/vildebruhn.github.io/index.md

 ## Software

-Before continuing with the [tutorial]({% link tutorial/introduction.md %}), please ensure that the latest versions of R and RStudio are installed.
+Before continuing, please ensure that the latest versions of R and RStudio are installed.
 Detailed installation instructions are available on the [installation page]({% link installation.md %}).

 ## Practical information